balakumaran-sugumar/java8/README.md

          }

   NOTE:  Using lambda expression in java 8, the new keyword is not used.
 Hence a new memory block is not allotted.
 Which makes it less expensive then the older implementation of java.
+Lambda is an object without identity

 *************************************************************************************************